josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌱_Human_Principles/README.md

 # 🌱 Human Principles
 **First created:** 2025-09-26 | **Last updated:** 2025-09-30
-*Foundational survivor axioms — counterfacts to the idea that humans can be processed like code.*
+*Foundational survivor axioms — counterfacts to the idea that humans can be processed like code*

 ---